Fabrizio-Caruso/8bitC/8bitC_ENG.md

 We must therefore wisely choose which variables deserve to be local and which variables can be declared as global.<br>
 We would then have less re-usable code but we will gain in efficiency.
 I am <strong>NOT</strong> suggesting the use of just global variables and to renounce to all parameters in functions.</p>
 <h4 id="do-no-use-re-entrant-function">[6502] Do no use re-entrant function</h4>
-<p>The CC65 compiler for the MOS 6502 architecture provides the <code>-Cl</code> that interprets all local variables as <code>static</code>, i.e., global.<br>
+<p>The CC65 compiler for the MOS 6502 architecture provides the <code>-Cl</code> option that tells the compiler to interpret all local variables as <code>static</code>, i.e., global.<br>
-This has the effect of avoiding the <em>software stack</em> for their scope.
+This has the effect of avoiding the use of the <em>software stack</em> for their scope.
 This also has the effect of making all the functions <em>non-reentrant</em>.<br>
-In practice this prevents us from using recursive function.
+In practice this prevents us from using recursive functions.
 This is not a serious loss because recursion would be a costly operation, which we should avoid on 8-bit systems.</p>
 <h4 id="use-page-zero">[6502] Use page zero</h4>
 <p>Standard C provides the <code>register</code> keyword to give a hint to the compiler to use a register for a given variable.<br>
 Most modern compiler simply ignore this keyword because their optimizers can choose better than the programmer.<br>
-This is also true for the compilers under consideration but not for CC65 that uses this keyword to tell the compiler to use <em>pagina zero</em> for a given variable.<br>
-The MOS 6502 can access this page more efficiently than any other memory area.<br>
-The operating system already uses this page but the CC65 compilers leaves a few available bytes for the programmer.<br>
+This is also true for most of the compilers under consideration but not for CC65 that uses this keyword to tell the compiler to use <em>pagina zero</em> for a given variable.
+The MOS 6502 can access this page more efficiently than any other memory area.
+The operating system already uses this page but the CC65 compilers leaves a few available bytes for the programmer.
 By default CC65 reserves 6 bytes in page zero for variables declared as <code>register</code>.<br>
-One may think that all variables should be declared as <code>register</code> but things are <strong>NOT</strong> so simple because everything has a cost.<br>
+One may think that all variables should be declared as <code>register</code> but things are <strong>NOT</strong> so simple because everything has a cost.
 In order to store a variable in page zero, some extra operations are required.
 Hence, page zero provides an advantage only for variables that are heavily used.<br>
 In practice the two most common scenarios where this is the case are:</p>
 <ol>
 <li>parameters of type pointer to <code>struct</code> that are used at least 3 times within the function scope;</li>